When you support CPH, you support artistry, community and lifelong learning in Cleveland.

 Can I visit the CWRU/CPH MFA facilities?

 Yes.
-We will be holding two remote open house information sessions in Fall 2022.
+We will be holding THREE remote open house information sessions in Fall 2026.
+You must register in advance for these meetings

-Do I need to apply to Case Western Reserve University at this point?
+Do I need to apply directly to Case Western Reserve University at this point?

 Can I get feedback for my audition?